OpenBuildings/phpunit-spiderling/README.md

 ### Switching drivers

-PHPUnit Spiderling uses the PHP Annotations to set up wich driver to use fore each test.
+PHPUnit Spiderling uses the PHP Annotations to set up which driver to use fore each test.
 Heres how you do that:

 ```php
 use Openbuildings\PHPUnitSpiderling\Testcase_Spiderling;